Universal preschool: Publicly funded preschool in the US

 Nationwide and international research shows the short-term and long-term benefits of preschools are low for middle income families.
 The movement to advance publicly funded preschool has resulted in the successful passage of preschool legislation in 44 states in the United States of America.
 While some legislation for funding preschool has been passed on the federal level (including the Race to the Top Early Learning Challenge Grant) much of the advocacy still focuses on building broad support from diverse leaders in business, educators, child activists, philanthropists, law enforcement, and healthcare to lobby state legislatures.

-According to an article by N.P.R., even though preschool programs and numbers have improved, the quality and enrollment percentages are still uneven between states.
+According to an article by NPR, even though preschool programs and numbers have improved, the quality and enrollment percentages are still uneven between states.
 For example, as stated in the NPR article, "Washington, D.C. spends $15,748 per child.
 Mississippi spends less than $2,000 per child, roughly half of what states spend on average."; this portrays an example of the disparities ranging in the current preschool programs as well as why quality universal preschool should be a top priority.

 While variations in implementation are numerous, state-funded pre-k consistently offer programs on a voluntary basis for children and families, unlike compulsory elementary, which is mandated by law with exceptions to allow for homeschooling and alternative education.
 Variations include how states deal with the following pre-k implementation elements: